ynashed/bionemo-fw-ea/README.md

 ## Quick Start

 An NGC API KEY is required for these steps.
-You will need to configure NGC with your org and team.
+You will need to configure [NGC](https://catalog.ngc.nvidia.com/?filters=&orderBy=weightPopularDESC&query=) with your org and team.
+See also Prerequisites below.

 ```bash
 # Login to NVIDIA docker registry:
 docker login nvcr.io # Username will be $oauthtoken, password will be NGC API KEY